77LrW8VpnD/panicwipe/README.md

 - Clean, delete unnecesary code and optimize the code.
 - Add auto home deletion and extra dir deletion with extra-dirs in json
 - Add gif of the execution in [execution overview](#execution-overview)
+- Add a way to check the json to see if it works or hands any errors